excalidraw/rfcs/0000-template.md

 Why should we _not_ do this?
 Please consider:

-- implementation cost, both in term of code size and complexity
+- implementation cost, both in terms of code size and complexity
 - whether the proposed feature can be implemented in user space
 - the impact on the NPM Package API
 - integration of this feature with other existing and planned features